 Rebooting not only stops activating the old pathway, it also helps return your brain to normal sensitivity.
 Remember: Numbed brains are desperate for stimulation.
 This is why your free will lies in restoring normal brain sensitivity.
 Said another guy:

 Needless to say, rebooting is only a critical first step, not a permanent cure.
 Human brains are vulnerable, and some more than others.
-If you're here, chances are your brain will always be somewhat vulnerable to supernormal stimulation.
+If you're here, chances are your brain will always be somewhat vulnerable to supernormal stimulation, such as today's internet porn.
 Too much of any intense stimulus can lead to a downward spiral.
 Moreover, your brain now has a strong porn pathway, which will always be easy to reactivate.
-Rebooting doesn't guarantee you can safely use Internet porn in the future.
+Rebooting doesn't guarantee you can safely use internet porn in the future.
 Moreover, sex is, perhaps, the most fundamental human drive.
 So your brain evolved to jump on, and wire up, sexual cues in ways that it didn't for, say, gaming or drugs.
 This is another reason why future porn use is problematic.